 A Buoyancy Aid is mainly used for active surface watersports and would bot be recommended for offshore use, particularly when wearing heavy waterproof clothing.
 "Newtons (N)" refers to the amount of lift provided by the aid/lifejacket.
 A 50N rated inherent foam buoyancy jacket provides 11lbs/5.5kg of buoyancy.
 A 100N rated inherent foam buoyancy aid provides 23lbs/11kg of buoyancy.

 A Buoyancy Aid is just that, an Aid to Buoyancy.
 It assumes the wearer can, to a degree, help themselves to either swim back to the shore or swim enough to get themselves back to a boat.
 It therefore assumes that help is close at hand, that the conscious wearer can swim or is comfortable enough in the water to wait for assistance and for this reason usually worn in sheltered waters.

-Parents, please note: It is unlikely that a Buoyancy Aid or Lifejacket with two years growing room will be suitable or safe.
+Parents, please note: It is unlikely that a Buoyancy Aid or Foam Lifejacket with two years (or more) growing room will offer the ideal fit and/or be safe.

 All Buoyancy Aid/Lifejackets we sell carry an EN (European Standard) number.
 Products newly designed, developed and introduced to market will now carry the CE mark and approved to BSEN 12402.
 These standards, which also have the status of British Standards, are intended to ensure that all Lifejackets sold in this country meet very stringent requirements regarding the design, performance, materials and components used.